nikomatsakis/rustnation-24/index.md

 ???

-Part of the problem is a rather natural thing.

-To start with, no matter what you do, the pool of users for your project will always be larger -- sometimes
+A big part of the problem is that the story doesn't really end with contributors.
+In the story as I told it, people have ideas, and some smaller set of people then go and open PRs to implement those ideas...

 --